Belize Travel Tips for Cruise and Hotel Visitors

 ![]() |

-Average monthly rainfall in Belize City. © 2020 Scott S. Bateman |
+| Average monthly rainfall in Belize City. © Scott S. Bateman |

 The dry season is brief.
 It begins in January and ends in April with an average rainfall of about two to three inches a month.
 December and May are transitional months between the dry and rainy seasons with about four inches of rain each month.
-The rainy season begins with 10 inches in June and continues through December.
+The rainy season begins with 10 inches in June and continues to pour through December.

 Cruise ships mostly visit the country during the dry season.
-Far fewer visit the rest of the year.
+Far fewer visit during the rest of the year.

 Both rainfall and temperatures vary more widely throughout the year than the typical Caribbean island.
 The climate is tropical, very hot and humid.